K0rnel/NeuralWeightVirtualization/README.md

 # L46 Group Project: Evaluation of the Neural Weight Virtualisation method for fast and scalable in-memory deep multitask learning.

-## Changes we have made
+## Introduction
+The repository has been forked from [open-source repository](https://github.com/learning1234embed/NeuralWeightVirtualization) of the MobiSys 2020 paper titled "Fast and Scalable In-memory Deep Multitask Learning via Neural Weight Virtualization".
+It contains code and experiment files that we used to support our project as part of the L46: Principles of Machine Learning Systems module of the MPhil ACS programme.

+## Summary of implemented changes
-The repository has been forked from [the original Neural Weight Virtualisation repository](https://github.com/learning1234embed/NeuralWeightVirtualization).
-To extend evaluation, we have introduced the following code modifications to the original repository:
+To support our evaluation, we have introduced the following code modifications to the original repository:
 * Integrated the five new DNNs into the repository.
 Following the convention set by the authors, we have placed those in separate folders (``/fmnist``, ``/obs``, ``/us8k``, ``/esc10`` and ``/hhar``).
-For each of those folders, we have created a ``pintle.py`` file required for the virtualisation process as well as a ``<dnn_name>_weight.npy`` file containing the weights of the pre-trained networks.
+For each of those DNNs, we have created (1) a ``pintle.py`` file required for the virtualisation process, (2) a ``<dnn_name>_weight.npy`` file containing the weights of the pre-trained networks, and (3) a ``<dnn_name>_data.py`` file containing the helper functions for accessing the DNN's dataset.
+* Modified the ``download_datasets.sh`` script to include the respective datasets of the new networks we have added.
-* The ``experiment_files`` folder includes the Jupyter notebooks used to run our experiments in Google Colab as well as the output logs produced by the experiments.
-It also includes the notebooks used to process and plot the collected data.
+* Created the ``experiment_files`` folder which includes the Jupyter notebooks used to run our experiments in Google Colab as well as the output logs produced by the experiments.
+It also includes the notebooks used to process and plot the collected data, as well as the neural nets visualisations obtained via the Netron visualiser.
-* We have also made other minor modifications to the existing code base.
-This included adjusting the number of weight pages (to accommodate the OBS network), altering the ``in-memory_execute.py`` and ``baseline_execute.py`` scripts to automatically detect the number of virtualised DNNs to run and modifying the download_datasets.sh script to add the new datasets.
+* We have also made other minor modifications to the existing code base to accommodate the addition of new networks.
+This included adjusting the ``weight_virtualization.py`` file (to accommodate DNNs with larger number of weights), modifying the ``joint_optimization.sh`` script depending on the number of DNNs to retrain, and, lastly, altering the ``in-memory_execute.py`` and ``baseline_execute.py`` scripts to automatically detect which virtualised DNNs to run.

-## How to run the extended version
+## Instructions for running the experiments
 To run the code in this repository, we recommend using Google Colab (since the **experiments require a GPU-equipped machine**).

 In Colab, set the versions of TensorFlow and Numpy as follows: